 In-house staff bookkeeper

 Hiring an in-house bookkeeper is ideal if you have a medium-sized business and want to keep track of the bookkeeper’s day-to-day duties.
 However, you need to cover all of the resources they need, including salaries and benefits.
 [Check out our accounting software page for further details.]

 If you need a bookkeeper only for consolidating your accounts once a year, consider using a freelancer.
 These independent bookkeepers usually charge an hourly rate that depends on their expertise.

 Large enterprises often use agencies to handle their finances, but small and midsize businesses also take this route.
 The cost of using these agencies depends on the type of service you need.

 You can outsource your bookkeeping duties to a company that will set up and train a dedicated team for you and covers all of the expenses needed for their work.
-These resources include computers with accounting software, VoIPs for billing reminders and the office space where they will work.
+These resources include computers with accounting software, VoIPs for billing reminders, and the office space where they will work.

 What should a business owner look for when hiring a bookkeeper?